 The Gorgoneion, Head of the Gorgon

-(As an aside, the 1981 film The Clash of the Titans (and the 2010 remake) depicts Perseus’s battle with Medusa, but in this tale, he uses her severed head to turn the Kraken to stone, saving the kingdom of Argos from destruction.
-The Kraken’s origins are apparently in Norse — not Greek — mythology, but it’s still a great tale.
-Perseus then flings the head into the sea, which serves as the basis for the ancient Roman belief that red coral is the hardened blood of Medusa.)
+(As an aside, in the 1981 cult classic film The Clash of the Titans (and the 2010 remake), the tale takes a twist — Perseus uses Medusa’s head to turn the mythical Kraken to stone, saving the kingdom of Argos from certain annihilation.
+While the Kraken is a beast of Norse legend, its cinematic clash with Medusa’s power weaves a rich narrative.
+The severed head, flung into the sea, gave rise to the ancient Roman belief that red coral is the hardened blood of Medusa herself.)

 Head of Medusa, Antonio Canova.